-Women’s base layers may feature added stretch or princess seams for a garment that drapes over your curves without tightness.
+Women’s options may feature added stretch or princess seams for a garment that drapes over your curves without tightness.

-You’ll also benefit from a base layer with some length to it, ensuring you can tuck it in to retain warmth and that it is easy to layer.
+You’ll also benefit from a top with some length to it, ensuring you can tuck it in to retain warmth and that it is easy to layer.

-When you’re outdoors and active, ease of movement is essential to a good fit, you want your base layer to ideally fit like a second skin and to keep you fully covered no matter how you bend or twist.
+When you’re outdoors and active, ease of movement is essential to a good fit, you want it to ideally fit like a second skin and to keep you fully covered no matter how you bend or twist.

-Comfort goes hand in hand with fit, if your base layer doesn’t fit right, then you’re not going to be entirely comfortable.
+Comfort goes hand in hand with fit, if it doesn’t fit right, then you’re not going to be entirely comfortable.
 Aside from fit, your choice of fabric and how it is knitted or woven will affect your comfort levels.

 Merino wool, as above, with its soft, cashmere-like touch is naturally comfortable with an extra-cozy sensation in winter.

 While synthetic fibers tend to struggle slightly in this respect, synthetic base layers often attempt to replicate the cozy element of wool with a brushed fleece style interior.